SayedAbdalsamie/Sayedabdalsamie/README.md

 ## Hi there 👋
 - i am  software devlopement student
 - 🔭 I’m currently working on studty progreming
--  I’m currently learning java
+-  I’m currently learning python and ai (machine learning)
 - 📫 How to reach me:  can with my email abonars30@gmail.com